 Looking for a beer mac and cheese recipe?
-This stove top mac and cheese gets a make over with Mexican Beer and a Spicy Red Chile Buttermilk Ranch Sauce.
+This stove top mac and cheese gets a make over with Mexican Beer and a bite of heat from red chile powder.
 Crisp and complex in flavor, you won’t believe your tastebuds.
 Beer mac and cheese – give it a try.

 I actually do know someone who doesn’t like Mac and Cheese!
 You?
 I think most of us can agree that Mac and Cheese is glorious.
 I’ll take it from that blue box, or homemade with a creamy bechamel sauce.
 Loaded up with Hatch Chile?
 You bet.
 Made with Swiss Cheese, you bet.
 Steak House Chipotle, heavenly.
 But made with beer?

 I simply could not resist trying this Spicy Beer Mac and Cheese.

 Using Modelo Especial Mexican Beer to flavor the cheese sauce is genius.
 It’s crisp flavor blends wonderfully with the sharp cheddar and Monterey Jack cheeses.

-The addition of Red Chile Buttermilk Dressing kicks mac and cheese up even another notch.
+The addition of New Mexico Red Chile Powder kicks mac and cheese up even another notch.
 Absolutely delicious.

-This beer mac and cheese recipe combines the standard procedure for creating a creamy cheese sauce, but then takes on a whole new life with the addition of beer and buttermilk ranch dressing.
+This beer mac and cheese recipe combines the standard procedure for creating a creamy cheese sauce, but then takes on a whole new life with the addition of beer.
 Leading actors include: